Dovyski/dovyski.github.io/_posts/2025-01-11-past-the-event-horizon-why-ai-replacing-developers-is-the-wrong-frame.md

 ## 1) Abstraction doesn't erase developers — it changes what "developer work" means

 A useful historical analogy is the compiler.
 Before its usage in scale, software was handcrafted on the binary level (or very close to it).
 As the abstraction improved, developers stopped caring about (or paying attention to) the generated, low-level code.
-The higher the abstraction (programing languange, paradigm, etc), the less we look down in the chain.
+The higher the abstraction (programing languange, paradigm, etc), the less we look down the chain.

 We don't spend much time today arguing "compiled vs interpreted", or about the "perfect assembly" in the way people did decades ago.
 That's because most teams now operate at a higher layer of abstraction.
 Following that analogy, today's Java code is the abstraction, not its bytecodes.
 Same for C, for instance: most of the time (not always, but very significantly) you don't look at the generated assembly code.
 It's simply too low level.